French steel pipemaker Vallourec reaches deal with creditors

 The deal, which reduces its debt by 1.8 billion euros ($2.16 billion), has "been entered into by the company and a group of lenders representing together 65.1% of the total amount of the company's financial debt", Vallourec said.

-The loss-making company, who abandoned an 800 million euro capital increase last year due to a pandemic-induced fall in oil prices, opened talks with its creditors in November to convert a little more than half of its 3.5 billion euros debt into equity.
+The loss-making company, which abandoned an 800 million euro capital increase last year due to a pandemic-induced fall in oil prices, opened talks with its creditors in November to convert a little more than half of its 3.5 billion euro debt into equity.

 "The agreement in principle has been approved unanimously by the members of the company's supervisory board," Vallourec said.

-It said reference shareholders Bpifrance Participations and Nippon Steel Corporation 5401.T had confirmed their support for the agreement.
+Vallourec said its current largest shareholders, French state-owned bank Bpifrance and Japan's Nippon Steel Corporation 5401.T, had confirmed their support for the agreement, under which their shareholdings will be diluted.

 ($1 = 0.8318 euros)